 Where to Stay for Isla del Sol: Stay at Hostal del Sol on the south side of the island after trekking from the north.
 It has a garden terrace and even hot water showers.

-Stay in a seashell with excellent lake views at Ecolodge Las Olas in Copacabana before venturing to the island, or rent a luxury house in a private forest by the lake!
+Stay in a seashell with excellent lake views at Ecolodge Las Olas in Copacabana before venturing to the island.

 Did you know that the real Butch Cassidy and the Sundance Kid were shot and killed in Bolivia rather than in the American South West?
 I didn’t either.
 After robbing a bank in the southern Bolivian town of Tupiza, they were killed in a shootout.